bybit-exchange/api-connectors/official-ws/python/README.md

 All topics have a "subscribe" method.
 Find out more about the different topics and their responses in [the documentation of the websocket API](https://github.com/bybit-exchange/bybit-official-api-docs/blob/master/en/websocket.md).

-Notice that if you get an empty list when you try to get data with `get_data` method, it means the ws-client has not yet receive the data of the topic you want from the server.
+Notice that if you get an empty list when you try to get data with `get_data` method, it means the websocket client has not yet receive the data of the topic you want from the server.

 ```
 # subscribe to topics